Horse Racing Extra Places

 How To Pick Which Horses To Back?

-It is important to use the Oddsmonkey Extra Places Matcher as it will do most of the work for you and find you the best odds constantly.
+For this method, you MUST use the Oddsmonkey Extra Places Matcher.
+This will do most of the work for you and find you the best odds constantly.
 You can set it to refresh every 30 seconds meaning you will never miss a match.
 The Extra Place Matcher is updated every day with each race that is offering an extra place.
 Oddsmonkey has produced a video on using the Extra Place Matcher, which can be found here.

-This is a method of backing every horse within a race in order to guarantee a profit, regardless of the outcome of the race (because one horse must finish in the extra place).
 This method can be highly profitable, but because it requires you to bet on every horse, it relies on there being a number of bookies offering the extra place/s, and the odds at these bookies being reasonably good compared to the exchange.
 It is therefore likely to only be suitable for high profile events, like Cheltenham Festival, and perhaps some ITV TV races.
-This method can require a significant bankroll to place bets on every horse within a field, it is significantly more complicated than the Standard Method, and more time consuming.
+This method can require a significant bankroll to place bets on every horse within a field, it is significantly more complicated than the Beginner Method, and more time consuming.
 Not recommended for a beginner to extra place betting!
 We recommend getting a good understanding of the standard method first, before attempting this method.

 You should try to cover the whole field using multiple bookmaker accounts.
 You can use a combination of the Oddsmonkey Extra Place Matcher, and Oddschecker, found here, to find which bookies are paying the best odds on each horse, and what extra place terms they are offering.
 Oddschecker is a free service showing current odds on every horse with each of the main bookmakers, and looks like this: